NBCRNA Focus on Research

 - New Resource!
 PhD/DNP/DNAP Research Topics - See below.

 - New Resource!
 ERAC Research Updates Newsletter

 Evaluation and Research Advisory Committee (ERAC)

-In August 2017, the NBCRNA established the Evaluation and Research Advisory Committee (ERAC) to assist the NBCRNA in providing oversight for project development and design, ongoing analysis, outcomes, and reports related to the NBCRNA's credentialing programs.
-The ERAC will develop an evidenced based evaluation of all recommendations related to the credentialing programs brought forward by stakeholders to help inform the NBCRNA and any potential changes to the CPC Program.
-As part of the ongoing work of the ERAC, two subcommittees have been formed: the Simulation-Based CPC Assessment Subcommittee, and the Methods to Assess Knowledge and Competence Subcommittee.
+In August 2017, the NBCRNA established the Evaluation and Research Advisory Committee (ERAC) to assist the board in providing oversight for project development and design, ongoing analysis, outcomes, and reports related to the NBCRNA's credentialing programs.
+The ERAC will develop an evidenced-based evaluation of all recommendations related to the credentialing programs to help inform the NBCRNA.
+The ERAC will provide summary recommendations to the NBCRNA Board of Directors for final determination.

 The ERAC Methods to Assess Knowledge and Competence Subcommittee was formed to explore current and innovative methods for assessment of CRNAs’ crucial clinical decision-making knowledge, judgement, and skills throughout their career.
 The subcommittee will develop a report on current and innovative methods that may serve as an alternative or addition to the CPC Assessment.
 These include: Simulation, Longitudinal assessment (e.g., MOCA Minute), and Virtual Reality – Gaming.